 Garnish with sour cream and spring onions, and serve immediately.

-- Of course use Albeli if you are around the Lake Lucerne region, otherwise Egli (river perch) or other white fish work fine.
+Of course use Albeli if you are in the Lake Lucerne region, otherwise Egli (river perch) or other white fish work fine.
 Even something denser like cod should work pretty well here, just cook for slightly longer.